danielstocks/jQuery-Collapse/README.md

 A lightweight and flexible jQuery plugin that allows you to collapse content.
 A feature also known as 'progressive disclosure'.

-jQuery Collapse is tested agaisnt the latest version of jQuery but requires at least jQuery 1.7.0.
+jQuery Collapse is tested against the latest version of jQuery but requires at least jQuery 1.7.0.

 [![Build Status](https://travis-ci.org/danielstocks/jQuery-Collapse.png?branch=master)](https://travis-ci.org/danielstocks/jQuery-Collapse)
 [![Code Climate](https://codeclimate.com/github/danielstocks/jQuery-Collapse.png)](https://codeclimate.com/github/danielstocks/jQuery-Collapse)